 Both the PCC and the CC continued to ensure that appropriate management and reporting arrangements were in place to enable it to satisfy itself that its approach to corporate governance was both adequate and effective in practice.
 These arrangements included:

-- The Joint Corporate Governance Framework;

-- A Risk Management Strategy;

-- An Annual Governance Statement produced by the OPCC and the OCC;

-- A Regional Governance Statement;

-- Ensuring that there is an effective Internal Audit function.
+- The Joint Corporate Governance Framework; - A Risk Management Strategy for the OPCC and OCC; - An Annual Governance Statement produced by the OPCC and the OCC; - A Regional Governance Statement; - Ensuring that there is an effective Internal Audit function.